WAT — West Africa Time

 What does WAT stand for?

 WAT stands for West Africa Time.
-It is the time zone abbreviation used for a group of countries in West and Central Africa that follow the same standard time of UTC+1 throughout the year.
+It is the standard time designation used across a group of countries in West and Central Africa that operate on UTC+1 year-round.

 What is the UTC offset for WAT?